cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 and produces a set of output values.
 Parameters become constant values once the protocol variant and the ciphersuite are fixed.

-The `PrivateInput` data type refers to information that must be kept in secrecy, and the `PublicInput` data type indicates that it is not required to keep the information secret.
-These data types are opaque byte strings of arbitrary length no larger than 2^13 octets.
+The `PrivateInput` data type refers to inputs that are known only to the client in the protocol, whereas the `PublicInput` data type refers to inputs that are known to both client and server in the protocol.
+Both `PrivateInput` and `PublicInput` are opaque byte strings of arbitrary length no larger than 2^13 octets.

 String values such as "DeriveKeyPair", "Seed-", and "Finalize" are ASCII string literals.